-he shall be liable, at the suit of any injured party, for any loss of or damage to property and any injury to or death of a person occasioned by any public disorder or breach of the peace caused by or arising out of or occurring at the gathering.
+12. Civil liability in certain circumstances of convener of a gathering he or she shall be liable, at the suit of any injured party, for any loss of or damage to property and any injury to or death of a person occasioned by any public disorder or breach of the peace caused by the gathering.

-(2) Where there is more than one convener of a gathering, their liability under this section shall be joint and several.

-- (3) In any proceedings in which it is alleged that a convener of a gathering is liable in terms of subsection (1) for any loss, damage, injury or death, the organiser shall bear the onus of proving on a balance of probabilities- - (a) that he gave notice of the holding of the gathering in terms of section twenty-four; - (b) that he complied to the best of his ability with any direction or order that is proved to have been made in relation to the gathering.
+- (1) If the convener of a gathering- - (a) has not given notice of the holding of the gathering in terms of section 7(1); or - (b) fails or refuses to comply to the best of his or her ability with any direction, notice or order given in terms of section 7 or 8;

-(4) This section shall be construed as adding to, and not as derogating from, any other law under which a convener of a gathering or any other person may be liable for any loss, damage, injury or death caused by or arising out of or occurring at the gathering.

-(5) Subject to Part XIX of the Criminal Procedure and Evidence Act [Chapter 9:07], a court which has convicted a person of any offence in terms of section twenty-four, twenty-five, twenty-six or twenty-seven that involves any loss, damage, injury or death for which that person is liable in terms of this section shall forthwith award compensation to any person who has suffered personal injury or whose right or interest in property of any description has been lost or diminished as a direct result of the offence.
+- (2) Where there is more than one convener of a gathering, their liability under this section shall be joint and several, unless the convener or conveners can show on a balance of probabilities that they were not a party to any breach of subsection (1). - (3) In any proceedings in which it is alleged that a convener of a gathering is liable in terms of subsection (1) for any loss, damage, injury or death, the convener shall bear the onus of proving on a balance of probabilities- - (a) that he or she gave notice of the holding of the gathering in terms of section 7; - (b) that he or she complied to the best of his or her ability with any direction or order that is proved to have been made in relation to the gathering. - (4) This section shall be construed as adding to, and not as derogating from, any other law under which a convener of a gathering or any other person may be liable for any loss, damage, injury or death caused by or arising out of or occurring at the gathering. - (5) Subject to Part XIX of the Criminal Procedure and Evidence Act [Chapter 9:07], a court which has convicted a person of any offence in terms of section 7 or 8 that involves any loss, damage, injury or death for which that person is liable in terms of this section shall forthwith award compensation to any person who has suffered personal injury or whose right or interest in property of any description has been lost or diminished as a direct result of the offence.

-29. Powers of Police
+13. Powers of Police